xdissent/monowave-eagle/README.rst

 benefits of using an imperial grid outweigh the warm fuzzy feeling we'd get by using metric.
 In the future it might make sense to switch, and we'd love to.
 But for now the rule of thumb is to use a 0.1 inch grid in *every* situation.
-We apologize to the rest of the industrialized world.
+We apologize to the rest of the industrialized world for succumbing to im*peer*ial pressure...